acroooo/amomentinthethreejs/README.md

 # amomentinthethreejs
-A moment in the three, learning about life, vites, and botanical threes
+A moment in the three, learning about life, vites, and threes.

+* A first approach to learning three.js